 - Risk vs Reward

 How do I access this course?

-- Members and Non-Members can purchase the course below
+- Non-Members can purchase the course below

 Once booking is complete you will receive an email giving you access to the course.

 The CPD Certification Service is the leading independent Continuing Professional Development accreditation institution.
 Accredited courses are formal recognition of CPD for individuals, and a standard of quality for learning providers in professional institutes and academic bodies.

 Anthony Misquitta is an established commercial, intellectual property and technology lawyer, specialising in both contract negotiation and litigation for businesses involved in art, brands and technology.
 He advises SMEs and institutional clients across sectors that include software and technology, artists and designers, museums and cultural institutions, tech start-ups, media, schools, restaurants and fashion.
 Outside of Keystone Anthony acts as General Counsel at the V&A. He also lectures on IP and related subjects for Queen Mary College’s Centre for Commercial Law Studies (CCLS), the Institute of Art & Law and the London School of Economics.
 He is a trustee of both the Association for Cultural Enterprises and the Sir Percival David Foundation of Chinese Art.

 On average, this course takes around 4hrs to complete initially.